hoang-ho/Microservices-Web-App/README.md

 Confirm the rules for incoming traffic as follows.
 In the Inbound rules section, create the following rules (choose Add rule for each new rule):

-- Choose HTTP from the Type list, and make sure that Source is set to Anywhere (0.0.0.0/0).
+- Choose HTTP from the Type list, port 80 for port range, and make sure that Source is set to Anywhere (0.0.0.0/0).
-- Choose HTTPS from the Type list, and make sure that Source is set to Anywhere (0.0.0.0/0).
+- Choose HTTPS from the Type list, port 443 for port range, and make sure that Source is set to Anywhere (0.0.0.0/0).
 - Choose Custom TCP from the Type list, 5000-6000 for Port Range, and make sure that Source is set to Anywhere (0.0.0.0/0).

 ### Setting up the Instances